ssec/sift/doc/source/configuration-area_definitions.rst

 are listed in the ``area_definitions`` configuration, the first entry is selected at application start.

-One additional area definition is appended as fallback by MTG-SIFT if no area definition or none with a pseudo lat/lon projection (Plate Carree) is found.
+One additional area definition is appended as fallback by SIFT if no area definition or none with a pseudo lat/lon projection (Plate Carree) is found.
 This is to make sure there is always projection showing the whole world selectable in the application, which is useful for examining data of yet unknown